NilFoundation/zkLLVM/docs/manual/index.md

 proven and secure state-of-art modules packed into one repository with no submodules at all.

+Boost-ified version is handled by separate repository [Boost Crypto3](https://github.com/nilfoundation/boost-crypto3.git)

 For now this gets accomplished by several branches:
-* `boost-master` - contains tagged release version of Boost-ified library with modules only approved by Boost community to be included in library.
+* `master` - contains tagged release version of Boost-ified library with modules only approved by Boost community to be included in library.
-* `boost-develop` - contains in-development library state.
+* `develop` - contains in-development library state.

 All the actual development is processed in library's generic-purpose modification, so this means Boost-related branches are merge-only.

-Later these branches will be factored out to separate Boost-related repository.

 ### Particular Module Usage